Graduate Handbook

 1. Briefly describe the research topic you are pursuing or plan to pursue for your dissertation research.

-2. List sources of assistance you anticipate needing from faculty and staff in the coming year (other than student financial support, i.e. readings courses, mentoring, participation in doctoral committees, etc.)
+2. List sources of assistance you anticipate needing from faculty and staff in the coming year (other than student financial support, e.g. readings courses, mentoring, participation in doctoral committees, etc.)

 3. Briefly assess your strengths and weakness in overall performance and progress toward completion of degree as a doctoral student.
 Include both academic and work performance.